apivideo/api.video-python-client/docs/VideosApi.md

     metadata = {
         "key": "key_example",
     } # {str: (str,)} | Videos can be tagged with metadata tags in key:value pairs.
 You can search for videos with specific key value pairs using this parameter.
-[Dynamic Metadata](https://api.video/blog/endpoints/dynamic-metadata) allows you to define a key that allows any value pair. (optional) description = "New Zealand" # str | If you described a video with a term or sentence, you can add it here to return videos containing this string. (optional) live_stream_id = "li400mYKSgQ6xs7taUeSaEKr" # str | If you know the ID for a live stream, you can retrieve the stream by adding the ID for it here. (optional) sort_by = "publishedAt" # str | Allowed: publishedAt, title.
-You can search by the time videos were published at, or by title. (optional) sort_order = "asc" # str | Allowed: asc, desc. asc is ascending and sorts from A to Z. desc is descending and sorts from Z to A. (optional) current_page = 2 # int | Choose the number of search results to return per page.
+[Dynamic Metadata](https://api.video/blog/endpoints/dynamic-metadata) allows you to define a key that allows any value pair. (optional) description = "New Zealand" # str | Retrieve video objects by `description`. (optional) live_stream_id = "li400mYKSgQ6xs7taUeSaEKr" # str | Retrieve video objects that were recorded from a live stream by `liveStreamId`. (optional) sort_by = "publishedAt" # str | Use this parameter to sort videos by the their created time, published time, updated time, or by title. (optional) sort_order = "asc" # str | Use this parameter to sort results. `asc` is ascending and sorts from A to Z. `desc` is descending and sorts from Z to A. (optional) current_page = 2 # int | Choose the number of search results to return per page.
 Minimum value: 1 (optional) if omitted the server will use the default value of 1 page_size = 30 # int | Results per page.
 Allowed values 1-100, default is 25. (optional) if omitted the server will use the default value of 25